Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AIt is.

-Speaker AI don't know his bloody stage name, but Justin had this song.
+Speaker AAnd somehow Justin from the I don't know his bloody stage name adjusted heard this song.

 Speaker AWhat's it called?